 Frank Muller’s father immigrated from Switzerland in 1967 to start a dairy farm in San Jose.
 The family later moved to Yolo County, California to focus on row crops.
 After Frank and his two brothers, Louie and Tom graduated from college, they moved back to Woodland, California to work on the farm.
 Today in its 49th year of production, the farm employs over 100 people, and Frank focuses mainly on the business aspects of the operation.
-Frank and Tom’s sons have also returned to the farm as the third generation of farmers and have helped introduce new technology and social media for the farm.
-3M Ranch covers several thousand acres and includes a wide variety of crops, such as processing tomatoes, peppers, garlic, grapes, sunflowers, olives, walnuts, wheat, and almonds.
+Frank and Tom’s sons have also returned to the farm as the third generation of farmers, helping their Fathers and families introduce new technology and social media for two separate operations now known as Muller Ag (Tom and son) and M3 Ranch (Frank and son).
+M3 Ranch covers several thousand acres and includes a wide variety of crops, such as processing tomatoes, peppers, garlic, grapes, sunflowers, olives, walnuts, wheat, and almonds.
 Several hundred acres are certified organic, including some acreage dedicated to organic processing tomatoes, coriander, and white taco corn.
 3M Ranch is known for its use of sustainable practices such as crop rotation, minimum tillage, cover cropping, and compost application.
 As a result of these notable efforts, 3M Ranch has been able to expand to offer other services like farm management, consulting, bee pollination, and habitat restoration.

 3M Ranch was first recognized for its sustainable farming practices over 15 years ago when Frank and his partners were approached by a large industrial customer to create a sustainable model for processing tomatoes.
 The contract proved to Frank that good stewardship practices have market value, which encouraged him to strive for make continuous improvements.